studiospring/studiospring.github.io/source/2016/double-doughnut.html.markdown

 Most recently, there have been a number of lean and agile [models](http://lithespeed.com/lean-ux-dont-part-1-3-2/) which try to show how design fits in.
 Because agile was developed by programmers, most models are very developer focused and lack a design thinking approach or user focus.
 The other notable difference is that they are emphatically cyclical unlike previous models.
 Yet, to my knowledge, there is no authoritative model that designers turn to in order to explain how design can be lean and agile.

 To solve this problem, I have created a new model and in (a cheeky) homage to the double diamond, named it <strong><em>The Double Doughnut</em></strong>.
-It can be divided in to two parts: <strong>problem identification</strong> and <strong>solution development</strong>, and 6 steps.
+It can be divided in to two parts and 6 steps.
 Though I have broken this process into discrete steps, I prefer to see it as a seamless process with ill-defined boundaries at best.

 <figure>
   <figcaption>Figure 3: The double doughnut.</figcaption>